Webinar: Maintaining grant funding for early TRL technologies

 - Equity is a bet by those with the resource and risk appetite,

-- For the developing agencies is very important to agree what do to achieve?
-Development of the sector?
-Economic growth in the region?
+- For the developing agencies is very important to agree on the following points: What is to be achieved?
+The development of the sector?
+The economic growth in the region?
 Employment?
-Besides authorities should consider whether grants are too large or too small?
-If a co-financing requirement is realistic?
-Are attached timelines are necessary and achievable?
+Are grants too large or too small for their specific objectives?
+Is a co-financing requirement realistic?
+Are attached timelines absolutely necessary and achievable?

-- The other type of money will find their way into the marine energy sector when the risk in the sector will match the appetite outside the sector.
-Majority of enterprises in the ocean energy sector is not there at the moment.
+- Other types of money will find their way into the marine energy sector when the risk in the sector will match the risk-appetite of investors beyond the sector.
+The majority of enterprises in the ocean energy sector are not there at the moment.

-• Grants for ‘early TRLs’ must be flexible and cover substantial part of cost of project.
+- Grants for ‘early TRLs’ must cover substantial part of cost of project.

-• Wider issues of scale and collaboration must be dealt with at same time.
-EU wide initiatives for funding and for collaboration here is needed.
-We need instruments that would cause companies to work together.
+- Wider issues of scale and collaboration must be dealt with at same time.
+EU-wide initiatives for funding and for collaboration (such as the proposed stage-gate pre-commercial procurement process for wave or ETIP Ocean) remains essential.
+We need instruments that will allow and incentivise companies to work together.

-• Don’t look for a blue-print – this (development of ocean energy sector) was not done before.
+- Don’t look for a blue-print.
+This (the development of ocean energy sector) was not done before.